Featured Post

 SLOT MACHINES (As told to me by my father)

-In the mid-1930s, although slot machines were illegal, they were frequently found in taverns throughout much of the state, including Rensselaer County.
+Although slot machines were illegal in the mid-1930s, they were frequently found in taverns throughout much of the state, including Rensselaer County.
 The slot machine owners paid local law enforcement to ignore their presence.

 Jack's Place had two slot machines.
 They sat on a shelf behind two sliding panels behind the bar.
 Periodically, the slot machine owners would come and open the machines when the tavern was closed.
 The take would be counted and evenly divided by the owners and my father, as was the common practice.
 The proceeds were not significant from the nickel machines, although my father said he could make a little more if he played the mechanical "one-arm bandits" early in the morning, as they paid off more when cold.